Apply for BAföG to attend school

 -

-If applicable, a copy of your
+if applicable, a copy of the

 - current residence permit